 UH Med Now

-HIV AIDS: UH part of promising Mt.
-Sinai drug trial published in Science Translational Medicine
+HIV AIDS: UH part of promising Mount Sinai drug trial published in Science Translational Medicine

 Pictured: Preparing for an injection.
 The drug studied in the HIV bowel study is delivered by injection.